gadomski/quick-five/README.md

 ## Objective
 Be the player with the highest score after the final round, which is triggered when someone reaches or exceeds **5,000 points**.

+> [!TIP]
+> 5,000 points is the most common total, but you can play to any number!

 ---

 ## Point Values